CoEDL/ILR/docs/_pages/router_setup.md

 ![setting access point](/ILR/assets/router/3.png){: .align-center width="100%"}

-**Note**: Changing the name of the network is optional but recommended, as it heps identify the robot better.
+**Note**: Changing the name of the network is optional but recommended, as it helps identify the robot better.
 In addition, you can also change the network password in **Wireless->Wireless Security**
 {: .notice--info}

 ## Address reservation for the Raspberry Pi